snigi-gupta/ImageProcessor/README.md

 Allowing a user to change image size or dimensions on a browser provides flexibility to the user to manipulate the image on-the-fly.
 This feature can be then used to improve website performance as delivery speed can be enhanced by delivering the optimal version of an image for a given context.<br>
 **2. Who will use this application?**<br>
 This application can be used by someone who is wanting to quickly change an image and have responsive images.<br>
 **3. What is the objective of this task?**<br>
 The aim of this task is to build a system that takes an image as an input from a user as a form of request and allows the user to edit/transform the image via url-parameters.
-This task solves the underlying problem mentioned in point (1).<br>
+This task solves the underlying problem mentioned in point(1).<br>
 **4. What is the expected output?**<br>
 At the end of this task, there should a deployable code that takes in an input image and returns a url using which a user can alter and manipulate the image.
 This project will allow basic operations to be applicable on the image.
 Namely changing width, height, and crop.<br>
 **5. Specific Requirements**<br>
   - URLs are immutable.<br>
   - Source file should be processed based on URL parameters.<br>
-  - Processed image should be cached to server 1 or 1 million requests to the same image with same URL parameters.<br>
+  - Processed image should be cached to server.
+1 or 1 million requests to the same image with same URL parameters.<br>
   - A 5 second cut-off should be aimed for total processing for each image.<br>
   - This project should be completed in two weeks.
 Project Start Date: November 2, 2020 | Project End Date: November 16, 2020.<br>
+**6. Additional Requirements given on 11/13**<br>
+  - Original image should not be lost.
+Store images in their original format.
+Provide an option to convert the image to .webp format (superior lossless and lossy compressed images for web applications).<br>
+  - Multiple requests should be possible.<br>
+  - Create a test script to test performance of 10 requests per second.

  - - - -
  ### Phase 2 - Setup of Project and versioning system
  - Using Python 3 as coding language.
  - Using basic HTML for forms.
- - Using OpenCV or equivalent for image processing.
+ - Using PIL for image processing.
  - Using Flask as Web Application Framework.
  - Using PyCharm as IDE.
  - Using Jinja2 as template engine.
- - Yet to decide on caching/ API Caching and CDN technologies.
+ - Using cachetools for caching/ API Caching and CDN technologies.

  - - - -
- ### Phase 2 and 3 - Design and Development
+ ### Phase 3 and 4 - Design and Development
 - Create a file structure suitable for the project.
 - Create a simple architecture of wireframes, routes, and APIs.
+- Design the API